brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 > Remmar Sector part map

 - A. Cluster.
 The coloured blobs are clusters and the white between them are notional edges of those clusters.
 The nearer to red (or darker the grey) the Cluster is, the more colonies it has.
 A colony can number only 100 people, but it still counds.
 - B. Named Cluster.
-Some of the maps have named Clusters.
-These named Clusters are described in this book.
 Only Anadar has a full description as it is the Cluster used in the included Scavenger Setting.
+A brief description can be found on each; more information on the Icar website.
 - C. The Zero Line.
 The Zero Line is a grey line that runs down the centre of the galactic arm.
 It represents 0 in the grid.
 - D. Rim 1.
 As an example, the horizontal line underneath 'D' is the first line towards the Rim.
 - E. Spin line.
 The vertical lines are spin lines, and number 'up' from right to left.
 The spin lines are labelled along the bottom of the graph and are not shown here for simplicity.

 ## Using the Grid
-The grid is used for finding Clusters.
-The horizontal lines are called either Hub or Rim lines.
-The lines above the white Zero Line are Hub lines.
+The grid is used for finding clusters.
+The horizontal lines are called either hub or rim lines.
+The lines above the white zero line are hub lines.
 This is because if you carried on in that direction, you would head toward the centre of the galaxy.
-Horizontal lines below the Zero Line are Rim lines.
+Horizontal lines below the zero line are rim lines.
 This is because if you headed in that direction (down the page), you would be heading out of the galaxy.
-The Vertical Lines are Spin Lines and they number right to left.
+The vertical lines are spin lines and they number right to left.

-To locate a Cluster, first find the nearest horizontal Hub or Rim line.
-If it sits between two lines, choose the line nearest the Zero Line and call it 'middle'.
-Next, you find the nearest vertical Spin line and if it sits between two, choose the lowest value and call it 'Middle'.
+To locate a Cluster, first find the nearest horizontal hub or rim line.
+If it sits between two lines, choose the line nearest the zero and call it 'middle'.
+Next, you find the nearest vertical spin line and if it sits between two, choose the lowest value and call it 'middle'.

-> For example, the Cluster labelled by 'A' sits between Rim lines 2 and 3.
-As the vertical Spin lines are not numbered on this example, assume its Spin line is 23.
-Therefore, the Cluster Location would be: Rim 2 Middle, Spin 23.
+> For example, the cluster labelled by 'A' sits between rim lines 2 and 3.
+As the vertical spin lines are not numbered on this example, assume its spin line is 23.
+Therefore, the cluster location would be: Rim 2 Middle, Spin 23.

-If the Cluster sits on the Zero Line, it's called 'Zero'.
-If it sits between the Zero Line and either Hub 1 or Rim 1, it is called Hub 0 Middle or Rim 0 Middle.
+If the cluster sits on the zero Line, it's called 'Zero'.
+If it sits between the zero line and either hub 1 or rim 1, it is called 'Hub 0 Middle' or 'Rim 0 Middle'.

 ## Examples of Named Clusters
-For more examples, here are the grid locations for all of the named Clusters.
-You can find the Sector Maps in the Appendix.
-The Sectors are included for ease but they are not required as the Spin lines will give you the Sector you are in.
+For more examples, here are the grid locations for all of the named clusters.
+You can find the sector Maps in the appendix.
+The sectors are included for ease but they are not required as the spin lines will give you the Sector you are in.

 ### Remmar Sector
 - Juno Cluster: Hub 1 Middle, Spin 22